FlexLuthORF/wasp-tk/README.md

 # WASP Toolkit

 This repository provides scripts and utilities for immune receptor analysis.
-A Python package exposes a `wasptk-read-support` command that computes read support metrics from a mapped BAM and an annotation table.
+A Python package exposes a `wasptk` command with subcommands.
+The `readsupport` subcommand computes read support metrics from a mapped BAM and an annotation table.

 ## Installation